-The bill amends the law regarding the membership structure of county planning boards in Arkansas.
+The bill amends the existing law regarding the membership structure of county planning boards in Arkansas.
 It allows the county judge, with the majority approval of the county quorum court, to create a county planning board consisting of a minimum of five and a maximum of twelve members.
 These members are appointed by the county judge and must be confirmed by the county quorum court.

 Statutes affected: